 - Financial Econometrics: the theory and practice of financial econometrics.

 - International Finance: key issues in international finance including analysing models of exchange rate determination.

 - Portfolio Theory and Management: key issues in asset allocation and portfolio composition/management at an advanced level.

 In your second semester, you will have the opportunity to choose one module from a selection of topics.
-The topics, and therefore module titles, vary year on year as they reflect research interests of our staff.
+The topics, and therefore module titles, vary year on year as they reflect research interests of our staff (see the University’s position on curriculum development.
 Examples currently include:

 - Financial Intermediation: theoretical issues involved in financial intermediation with a focus on analytical models